-When you think about it, this is exactly the dilemma your clients and prospects face in THEIR lives when considering THEIR financial futures.
+When you think about it, this is exactly the dilemma your clients and prospects face in THEIR lives when considering THEIR future.

 - Are they living their life in comfortable ignorance?

-- Are they on track to achieve their financial goals?
+- Are they on track to achieve their personal goals?

 - Do they understand what they need to do to achieve those goals?